A drug more commonly used to treat plaque psoriasis and psoriatic arthritis is to be trailed as a possible cure for certain types of hair loss.

 Made by pharmaceutical giant Pfizer, Xeljanz (tofacitinib citrate) is one of a group of drugs known as JAK inhibitors that are used to treat everything from plaque psoriasis to rheumatoid arthritis and some cancers.
 These have resulted in multiple clinical trials after several doctors noted hair growth as an unexpected side-effect of treatment in some of their patients.

 In the medical world events like this are not uncommon – a drug developed for one particular ailment is often effective at treating something entirely different.
-Both of the primary treatments for male pattern hair loss – finasteride 1mg and minoxidil – were initially used as medications for other health conditions before their other, now more widespread, uses were discovered.
+Both of the MHRA licensed and FDA approved treatments for male pattern hair loss were initially used as medications for other health conditions before their other, now more widespread, uses were discovered.

 While these developments certainly mean exciting times for those with severe autoimmune baldness, it should be pointed out that multiple hurdles would need to be overcome before any new hair loss product derived from JAK inhibitors or Apremilast was perfected and licensed for widespread use.